Welcome to Singapore.

-Singapore is lucky enough to be placed slap bang centre of the world’s most strategic and largest trade route -commanding the turnpoint into the Straits of Malacca -effectively the narrowest milestone between Asia and Europe.
+Singapore just happens to be lucky enough to be placed slap bang centre of the world’s most strategic and largest trade route -commanding the turnpoint into the Straits of Malacca -effectively the narrowest milestone between Asia and Europe.
 Oh and it’s a tax haven.
-All that money and investment that’s built this gloryland is sucked from the surrounding region that would otherwise have benefited hundreds of millions of its poor – a giant parasite to SE Asia, similar to how Switzerland has functioned on Europe, and now the world.
+All that money and investment that’s built this gloryland is sucked from the surrounding region that would otherwise have benefited hundreds of millions of its poor – a giant parasite to 660 million SE Asians, similar to how Switzerland has functioned with Europe, and now the world.

 In short, visit the place, enjoy that society, the freedom and the wonders it’s built.
 But don’t admire it.
 The world is a vast pyramid scheme, as we discovered in 2008, SG just very luckily, very cannily, happens to be on top right now.

 In terms of the future, SG may well be it, but we need a vast ocean of the underclass to draw from to build this summit (it just happens to be abroad).
-It may well come to pass that technology and robots will provide this graft, clammering under the grate.
-Or it could just be the usual, you know: ubiquitous billions of working lives provided by the vast and historically-indentured Global South.
+It may well come to pass that technology and robots will provide this graft and that we’ll likely tax them instead.
+Or it could just be the usual: the ubiquitous billions of working lives provided by the vast and historically-indentured Global South.
 Forever beneath the grate, as reliant on the West as we are upon them.

 Here’s to Singapore, belle of the late stage capitalist ball.
 Enjoy her while it lasts.